MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/active-directory-domain-join-troubleshooting-guidance.md

    - Disjoint Namespace
    - All numeric top-level domains (TLDs) or TLDs containing numeric characters

-4. Check for network problems on the workgroup computer, target DC or the network connecting the computer and the target DC:
+4. Check for network problems on the workgroup computer, target DC, or the network connecting the computer and the target DC:
    - A broken Network Interface Card (NIC) on the client computer or the target DC
    - A broken network switch that drops network packets between the client and target DC